1 What is SOL9?

 On Direct3D11 environment. you will be able to write APIs to draw the typical geometrical shapes, by using ID3D11Buffer interface.

-In fact, on the latest SOL9.2.0.41 library, we have implemented the following C++ classes based on the DXUT\Optional\DXUTShape.cpp for Direct3D 11:
+we have implemented the following C++ classes based on the DXUT\Optional\DXUTShape.cpp for Direct3D 11:

 This example shows how to render a sphere on Direct3D11 environment.